Zychaspis

 Zychaspis is an extinct genus of Devonian jawless fishes.
+The genus name, Zychaspis, was named as a tribute to palaeontologist Władysław Zych (1899 – 1981).

+Species

 Two species of this genus, Z. bucovinensis and Z. elegans are known from the Devonian-aged rocks of Ukraine.
-The genus name, Zychaspis, was named as a tribute to palaeontologist Władysław Zych (1899 – 1981).

-Z. bucovinensis is found only at Babin (Bobince), Podoli [Babin Sandstone] (Devonian of Ukraine).
-Z. elegans (which was once known as Cephalaspis elegans (Balabai, 1962)) is found on the Podolian plateau.
+Z. bucovinensis is known primarily from the Babin Sandstone.
+Z. elegans (which was once known as Cephalaspis elegans (Balabai, 1962)) can be found in a wider variety rocks on the Podolian plateau.